ParthTiwari-Coder/Tech-Hive/README.md

-# 🚀 IntrusionX AI
+🚀 IntrusionX AI

+An Explainable Intrusion Detection System for Modern Cybersecurity

-🏆 Built for REDACT 2025 Hackathon
+🏆 Developed for REDACT 2025 Hackathon
-📅 November 22-23, 2025 | 📍 SPIT Mumbai
+📅 22–23 November 2025 | 📍 SPIT, Mumbai
 🎯 Theme: Uncover the Unknown, Secure the Future

----

-## 🛡️ Overview
+🛡️ Overview

-IntrusionX AI is an intelligent cybersecurity system designed to detect malicious network activity in real time using Machine Learning.
-The system identifies attacks, explains the reasoning using Explainable AI (SHAP), and stores detected threats securely for tamper-proof auditing.
+IntrusionX AI is an advanced cybersecurity system engineered to detect malicious network activity in real time using state-of-the-art Machine Learning models.
+Unlike traditional Intrusion Detection Systems—which often behave as opaque “black boxes”—IntrusionX AI integrates Explainable AI (SHAP) to provide clear, human-understandable justifications for every detection decision.

-It provides a modern visual dashboard to analyze anomalies, classify intrusion attempts, visualize threat metrics, and suggest preventive actions.

----

-## 🎯 The Problem
+🎯 Problem Statement

-Traditional Intrusion Detection Systems operate as "black boxes" - they alert security teams about threats but don't explain why.
-This makes it hard to trust automated decisions and slows down incident response.

-Our Solution: IntrusiveX AI combines powerful ML models with SHAP explainability to provide transparent, interpretable threat detection with actionable recommendations.

----
+Conventional IDS solutions alert administrators about potential threats but fail to explain why those threats were flagged.
+This lack of transparency slows decisions, reduces trust, and increases the likelihood of missed attacks.

+✔ Our Solution

+IntrusionX AI delivers a transparent and interpretable threat detection pipeline combining:

+Machine Learning-driven intrusion classification

+SHAP-based explainability

+Secure logging for tamper-proof auditing

+Real-time analytics and a sleek reporting dashboard

+This empowers cybersecurity teams with clearer insights and faster response capabilities.

 ## 📌 Key Features